qwyjibojones/o2-pushbutton/openshift/disconnected/repo-sync/README.md

 # Synchronize the RPM distribution OpenShift Origin Version 3.11

 We have a [Dockerfile](./Dockerfile) that we use to build a synchronization image so we can download and synchronize the RPM repo from the Origin 3.11 repo.
+You have docker running and must be able to mount your destination directory that you choose to cache the RPMs to.

 ```bash
 ./build-sync.sh